cloud-dach/LibraryUI/README.md

 * Any text editor (like Eclipse, Atom, Brackets, vim … or whatever you prefer)
 * Git client ([Download here](https://git-scm.com/downloads))

-  Another requirement is an [IBM Bluemix Account](https://console.bluemix.net/registration).
+  Another requirement is an [IBM Cloud Account](https://console.bluemix.net/registration).

 ### Library server (Java Backend)
 For the sake of time, you will not create the Library service on your own during this lab, but instead use an instance provided to you.